csplib/csplib/Problems/prob061/specification.md

 An extension of the basic RCPSP is the *multi-mode* variant where activities may have multiple *modes*.
 The mode dictates the duration and resource demands of the activity.
 In this variant, the schedule must give the mode of each activity as well as its starting time.

+# Non-Renewable Resources

+Another extension concerns *non-renewable resources*.
+Each non-renewable resource has a capacity for the entire schedule.
+An example would be a financial budget that applies to the entire project.
+Modes of activities must be chosen to avoid exceeding the capacity of each of the non-renewable resources.

-The PSPLIB repository has a set of benchmark instances of both ordinary and multi-mode RCPSP \cite{psplib-paper}.
+The <a href="http://www.om-db.wi.tum.de/psplib/">PSPLIB repository</a> has a set of benchmark instances of various types of RCPSP cite{psplib-paper}.